Martchus/tageditor/README.md

     - This is only supported by the tag formats ID3v2 and Vorbis Comment.
 The type and description are ignored when dealing with a different format.

+##### Further useful commands
+* Let the tag editor return with a non-zero exit code even if only non-fatal problems have been encountered
+    * when saving a file:
+      ```
+      tageditor set ... --pedantic warning -f ...
+      ```
+    * when printing technical information to validate the structure of a file:
+      ```
+      tageditor info  --pedantic warning --validate -f ...
+      ```
+        - This is especially useful for MP4 and Matroska files where the tag editor will be able to emit warnings and critical messages when those files are truncated or have a broken index.

 ## Text encoding / unicode support
 1. It is possible to set the preferred encoding used *within* the tags via CLI option ``--encoding`` and in the GUI settings.